 |The mission of the UMass Cranberry Station is to maintain and enhance the economic viability of the Massachusetts cranberry industry through research, extension and to serve the public welfare by supporting economic development and protection of the environment.
 We have specialists in Plant Pathology, Entomology, Environmental Physiology, Plant Nutrition/Cultural Practices, Weed Science/Integrated Pest Management, and Floriculture.
 The Cranberry Station, located in southeastern Massachusetts, is recognized as a leader in the United States and worldwide for research and outreach programs on cranberry culture.|

-HOT OFF THE PRESSES:
+JUST OFF THE PRESSES:

-• The March 2014 Weather is now available.
+• The October 2015 Weather is now available.

 • Don't forget, University policy states that you must renew your subscription EACH YEAR.
 Sign up here.